eljefeasu/database_optimizations/README.md

 Once you pull down the application from GitHub, run `bundle install` and `rake db:migrate`, then follow the steps below.

-1. Run `rake db:seed`.
+* [ ] Run `rake db:seed`.
 When it is finished, it  will tell you how long the process took (in seconds).
-Record the amount of time.
+Record the amount of time. _2350.942623 seconds_
-1. Turn on your server and open your browser to `localhost:3000`.
+* [ ] Turn on your server and open your browser to `localhost:3000`.
 You will have to sort out which parameters you need to pass it.
-1. Open Chrome's timeline in developer tools, then hit Cmd-R on your keyboard.
+* [ ] Open Chrome's timeline in developer tools, then hit Cmd-R on your keyboard.
 The timeline will track time to load the page.
 Record the following:
-  1. Total time in Chrome's timeline
+  * [ ] Total time in Chrome's timeline
-  1. "Idle" time in Chrome's timeline
+  * [ ] "Idle" time in Chrome's timeline
-  1. The time given by Rails at the top of the page
+  * [ ] The time given by Rails at the top of the page
-  1. The time given by Rails at the bottom of the page (sorry for the long scroll)
+  * [ ] The time given by Rails at the bottom of the page (sorry for the long scroll)
-  1. Explain what these four numbers are and which are subsets of the others
+  * [ ] Explain what these four numbers are and which are subsets of the others
-1. Add appropriate indices to the data structure (via migrations).
+* [ ] Add appropriate indices to the data structure (via migrations).
-1. Record how long it takes to run the migrations that add indices.
+* [ ] Record how long it takes to run the migrations that add indices.
-1. Reload the root page and record the four time numbers again.
+* [ ] Reload the root page and record the four time numbers again.
 Calculate your percent improvement in runtime.
-1. Examine the code that is run when the root path loads.
+* [ ] Examine the code that is run when the root path loads.
 Modify the controller commands which access the database to make them more efficient.
-1. Calculate your percent improvement in runtime.
+* [ ] Calculate your percent improvement in runtime.
-1. Once you have optimized your code as much as you think you can, drop the database, run `rake db:migrate`, and then time how long it takes to run `rake db:seed`.
+* [ ] Once you have optimized your code as much as you think you can, drop the database, run `rake db:migrate`, and then time how long it takes to run `rake db:seed`.
 Was there an improvement or a worsening of runtime?
 By what percent and why?
-1. Which is faster: (a) running `rake db:seed` without indices and then running a migration to add indices, or (b) adding indices during your initial `rake db:migrate`, then running `rake db:seed`?
+* [ ] Which is faster: (a) running `rake db:seed` without indices and then running a migration to add indices, or (b) adding indices during your initial `rake db:migrate`, then running `rake db:seed`?

 You've done a thorough job of analyzing runtime, but now take a look at storage space: